-column for the number of shares that have not vested.
 The shares subject to this RSU award vest upon meeting both a service-based vesting condition and a liquidity event-based vesting condition.
 The liquidity event-based vesting condition is satisfied on the earlier of (a) a change of control or (b) the effective date of the registration statement of which this prospectus forms a part.
 The service-based vesting condition is satisfied in eight equal quarterly installments measured from the grant date, subject to continued employment or service through each such date.

 The shares subject to this RSU award vest upon meeting both a service-based vesting condition and the liquidity event-based vesting condition described in footnote 3 above.
-The service-based vesting condition is satisfied as follows: (a) 192,000 shares vest on August 2, 2022, (b) 320,000 shares vest in eight equal quarterly installments measured from August 2, 2022, and (c) the remaining 240,000 shares vest in eight equal quarterly installments measured from August 2, 2024, subject to Ms. Simo's continued employment through each such date.
-(4) each such date.
+The service-based vesting condition is satisfied as follows: (a) 192,000 shares vest on August 2, 2022, (b) 320,000 shares vest in eight equal quarterly installments measured from August 2, 2022, and (c) the remaining 240,000 shares vest in eight equal quarterly installments measured from August 2, 2024, subject to Ms. Simo's involuntary termination of apployment outside of the period beginning is months prior to and ending 12 months following a change of (4) each such date.
 In the event of Ms. Simo's involuntary termination of employment outside of the period beginning six months prior to, and ending 12 months following, a change of control, the total number of shares that were scheduled to vest during the 18-month period (or, if the termination occurs following the date of a qualifying change of control agreement, 24-month period) following such involuntary termination of employment will vest.
-In the event of Ms. Simo's involuntary termination of employment generative states are approximately termination of employment will vest.
-In the event of Ms. Simo's involuntary termination of employment will vest.
 In the event of Ms. Simo's involuntary termination of employment during the period beginning six months prior to, and ending 12 months following, a change of control, all remaining unvested shares subject to this RSU award will vest